cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-webconfig.md

 # acra-webconfig

-`acra-webconfig` is simple web application that provide web UI for AcraServer's runtime configuration.
-Currently, it is under development and for now allows configuring 9 parameters of AcraServer:
+`acra-webconfig` is a simple web application providing web UI for AcraServer's runtime configuration.
+You can adjust the following parameters of AcraServer via `acra-webconfig`:
 * `db_host`
 * `db_port`
 * `incoming_connection_api_port`